Andhadhun

 The script of Andhadhun was written by Raghavan, Arijit Biswas, Pooja Ladha Surti, Yogesh Chandekar and Hemanth M. Rao.
 The film was edited by Surti, and K. U. Mohanan was its director of photography.
-Amit Trivedi composed songs for the film and Jaideep Sahni wrote the lyrics.
-Raftaar and Girish Nakod co-wrote the title song as guest composers.
+Amit Trivedi composed songs for the film and Jaideep Sahni wrote the lyrics; Raftaar and Girish Nakod co-wrote the title song as guest composers, while Daniel B. George composed the background score.
+The film was shot in Pune in 44 days spread over more than a year; principal photography began in June 2017 and ended on 17 July 2018.